University of Hawaiʻi at Mānoa: Organization and administration

 The University of Hawaiʻi at Mānoa operates within the University of Hawaiʻi System, which is governed by an 11-member board of regents who are nominated by the Regents Candidate Advisory Council, appointed by the governor, and confirmed by the State of Hawaiʻi legislature.
 The board also appoints the president of the University of Hawaiʻi System, who provides leadership for all 10 campuses, including as the chief executive of UH Mānoa.
 Day-to-day academic and operational management of UH Mānoa is the responsibility of the Provost.

 University of Hawaiʻi president (pre-1965)

-When UH began as the College of Hawaiʻi, Willis T. Pope served as acting dean from 1907 to 1908, despite declining the title of "acting president."
+When UH began as the College of Hawaiʻi, Willis T. Pope was acting dean from 1907 to 1908, despite declining the title of "acting president."
 Since that initial period, the University of Hawaiʻi at Mānoa has always been led by a president, chancellor, or provost, including interim or acting roles.

-From 1908 to 1965, the president of the University of Hawaiʻi, before the creation of the University of Hawaii System (UH System), served as chief executive of the university.
+From 1908 to 1965, the president of the University of Hawaiʻi, before the creation of the University of Hawaii System (UH System), was chief executive of the university.
 Technical and community colleges and Hilo College operated separately from what would later become the UH System.